jadeforrest/blog/content/posts/2014-06-24--infobits-for-information-flow/index.md

 ## Introducing Infobits

-What I do now is to keep a log, just like I did in the past.
+Here's how I work when I use Infobits.
+I keep a log, just like I did in the past.
 Throughout the day, I write down little tidbits to remind me of things that happened.
 For example:

 <re-img src="infobit-notes.jpg"></re-img>